Azeri ruling party wins majority, election observers see shortcomings

 Two major opposition parties said on Monday the election did not express people’s free will, alleging violations including ballot stuffing.

-“The Musavat party doesn’t recognize the results of the Nov.
+“The Musavat party doesn’t recognise the results of the Nov.
 1 parliamentary elections (which was) conducted in an undemocratic environment,” the party said in a statement.

 “The parliamentary elections were totally falsified and can not be regarded as legitimate,” the Democratic Forces National Council said in a statement.